BurnBirdX7/JPyIPC/README.md

 Protocol described in [protocol.md](protocol.md) file.

+In order to handle requests and send responses, you need to implement the server-side logic in Python.
-To get requests and respond, python process must implement server side, example implementation provided in `python-server` directory.
+An example implementation can be found in the `python-server` directory.

 ## BasicClient

+Currently, the project offers a single-thread implementation.
-At the moment project provides single thread implementation, but in general, if server allows for parallel computations, multi-thread implementation can be created with no changes to the protocol
+However, it has the potential to leverage parallel computations if the server allows for it, enabling the creation of a multi-thread implementation without any alterations to the protocol.

 ### Construction and Connection
 By default, connects to `127.0.0.1:25565`, but on construction can be provided with different endpoint